dotvezz/go-chat/README.md

   response) would correctly match the line in the logfile the message lands on.
   - Also related to the above: Emptystring is a "valid" username, but it can't be used as a resource identifier.
+- General Issues
+  - There's no testing at all.
+I'll want to add testing, but for now see one of my other projects, [lime](http://github.com/dotvezz/lime/) for testing practice examples.